 - • molecular weight

-Our longterm expertise, the usage of validated protocols/ workflows and our state of the art fluorescence technologies/ equipment ensure you high quality analysis at a very competitive price.
+Our longterm expertise, the usage of validated SOPs, our state of the art fluorescence technologies and equipment ensure you high quality analysis at a very competitive price.
 This includes analyses of human and animal tissue and fluids as well as microbial and plant cells and extracts.

 2DE Analyses (selection)

 - • Saturn-2D (Differential Analysis of Scarce Samples)